-Retirement age 50-67 years.
+50-67 years.
 Probabilities of retirement are based on the 2010 CalPeRS Experience Study for the period 1997 to 2007.

-Mortality CalPERS specific data from January 2014 Actuarial Experience Study for the period 1997 to 2011 that uses 20 years of mortality improvements using Society of Actuaries Scale BB.
+Retirement age CalPERS specific data from December 2017 Actuarial Experience Study for the period 1997 to 2015 that uses 20 years of Mortality mortality improvements using Society of Actuaries Scale BB.